-If you’re looking for a newspaper delivery job, your first step is to check out the websites of local and city papers.
+If you’re looking for a newspaper delivery job, your first step is to check out local and city papers’ websites.
 They are likely to have a section for job openings.
 You can also call the paper directly and ask how they hire their delivery workers.
 Job sites like Indeed and Monster also list open newspaper delivery jobs.

-Be aware that this job often involves working very early hours, and that you will usually be responsible for bundling and preparing the newspapers for the delivery as well as delivering them.
+Be aware that this job often involves working very early hours, and you’ll usually be responsible for bundling and preparing the newspapers for the delivery before delivering them.
 The pay range for newspaper delivery jobs is often between $10 to $15 an hour.

-If you’re looking to go the online tutoring route, apply with a service like Tutor.com, Pearson, InstaEdu, or any of the numerous paid tutoring services online.
-(Some online tutoring sites don’t share pay ranges until after you’ve completed successful applications, but InstaEdu advertises on its front page that it pays tutors $20 per hour.)
+If you’re looking to go the online tutoring route, apply with a service like Tutor.com, Chegg Tutors or any of the numerous paid tutoring services online.
+(Some online tutoring sites don’t share pay ranges until after you’ve completed successful applications, but Chegg Tutors advertises on its front page that it pays tutors at least $20 per hour.)